Larsa Pippen Slams Jordyn Woods Following Cheating Scandal, Says Kylie Should Evict Her

 Earlier today, Larsa Pippen, who has been a good friend of Kourtney, Kim, and Khloe Kardashian for years, was asked her thoughts about the cheating scandal between Tristan Thompson and Jordyn Woods.
 TMZ spotted Pippen leaving Beverly Hills beauty salon Blown on Canon and asked for her thoughts on the scandal.

-At first, when she was asked asked whether or not she thinks that Jordyn deserves another chance, Larsa seemed unwilling to answer question and simply said “I don’t know.”
+At first, when she was asked whether or not she thinks that Jordyn deserves another chance, Larsa seemed unwilling to answer question and simply said “I don’t know.”
 But once the photographers pried a little bit more, they got Larsa to open up and throw a little shade at Jordyn.
 When the paparazzi pointed out that Jordyn lives in Kylie’s guest house, Larsa clapped back.

 “I don’t know how much longer she’ll be living in the guest house.”